|Management of Hemorrhoid Complications in Persian Medicine|

 2Gastrointestinal and Liver Disease Research Center, Iran University of Medical Sciences, Tehran, Iran

-5Department of Traditional Medicine, Schoolof Persian Medicine, Iran University of Medical Sciences, Tehran, Iran
+4Department of Traditional Medicine, School of Persian Medicine, Iran University of Medical Sciences, Tehran, Iran

 Keywords : Hemorrhoid, Persian Medicine, Phlebotomy, Leech

-Objectives: Hemorrhoid disease is a common medical problem from ancient up to now.
-About 5-10% of patients don’t respond to conservative treatment and surgical procedures has 20-25 percent complication rate such as pain, anal stenosis, infection, incontinence, etc. So, most of patients and physicians seek alternative and complementary medicines.
-Persian medicine is one of the oldest traditional medicines that present different treatment methods for management of hemorrhoid complications.
-In this article we review these methods and their applications.
+Objectives: Hemorrhoid disease has been a common medical problem since ancient times.
+About 5%-10% of patients do not respond to conservative treatment, and surgical procedures have a 20%-25% complication rate including pain, stenosis, infection, incontinence, and the like.
+Thus, most patients and physicians seek alternative and complementary medicines.
+Persian medicine (PM) is one of the oldest traditional medicines that present different treatment methods for managing hemorrhoid complications.
+Accordingly, the present study reviewed these methods and their applications.

-Conclusion:The proposed herbal and non-herbal medicines could be formulated for generating different pharmaceutical products.
-Non pharmaceutical methods could be used for postponing the need for surgical interventions.
+Conclusions: In general, the proposed herbal and non-herbal medicines could be formulated for generating different pharmaceutical products.
+Finally, non-pharmaceutical methods could be used for postponing the need for surgical interventions.

 Cite By, Google Scholar